 For example, at age 65, you could take out loans against your accumulated cash value to generate funds during your retirement years.
 Policy loans aren’t taxed as income.
 You can use this strategy to create a tax-free income stream in retirement.

-So, while life insurance seems too simple, it can provide real financial benefits.
-Next, let’s examine how to identify true scams.
+So, while life insurance may seem straightforward, it can offer genuine financial benefits.
+Next, let’s examine how to identify actual scams.

 While not inherently bad, life insurance does have its share of predatory schemes and scammers.
 You should be on guard for: